Hot-Shot Blister Treatment: What Is It?

-A hot-shot is completely unnecessary.
+The hot-shot blister treatment is completely unnecessary.
 Here’s why:

 1. The blister site will still be painful: Performing a hot-shot won’t ensure the blister site is less painful with continued activity.
 It might temporarily, because the procedure itself is so bloody painful and not much will top that.
 But there will still be significant blister pain with continued activity.
-Because nothing has been done to stop the blister-causing shear forces.
+Nothing has been done to stop the blister-causing shear forces.

 2. Skin damage will still occur at the blister site: Performing a hot-shot won’t ensure a blister won’t form again.
 Simply gluing the skin layers together, without doing anything to negate the shear stress that caused the blister in the first place, will mean shear damage will continue and an adjacent area of skin will tear.
 Or skin trauma will happen to a more superficial or deeper layer.